joejiang-wish/wish-yamlconf/README.md

 Compared to otter-v1, app with otter-v2 should

 - have config files stored in it’s repo.
-- have config loading logic if otter is not enabled. (because otter is not provided at local, transparent)
+- Should have config loading logic if otter is not enabled. (because otter is not provided locally, be transparent)

 So otter-v2 add a `common config class` to meet the requirement.

-It's not only for otter-v2, but can be a standard of loading config to other micro-services.
+It's not only for otter-v2, but can be a standard way of loading config to other micro-services.

-## how to use
+## How to use

 - app use a `config.yaml` as template, such as
 ```yaml